marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 The analysis underscores the importance of technological development (internet usage) and human capital (life expectancy) in driving economic growth.
 Despite these valuable insights, the model also reveals the inherent complexity of economic growth and suggests that further refinement and exploration could enhance our understanding.

-### Question 4: In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?
+## Question 4: In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?

-#### 1. I calculated the HDI Growth, Grouped by region and Calculated the AVG.
+#### 1. Avg HDI Growth grouped by region.

 ```ruby
 hdi_df['hdi_growth'] = hdi_df['hdi_2021'] - hdi_df['hdi_2000']